-On Why Dr Pepper Tastes as if It Contains Prune Juice
+On Why Dr Pepper Tastes as if It Contains Prune Juice16 March 2019

 To many people, Dr Pepper tastes as if it contains prune juice.* For years, various sources (including the manufacturers of Dr Pepper) have said that it does not.
 But that contradiction provokes a question of why to so many people Dr Pepper tastes as if it does.
 Yet try searching on-line for the answer.
 Try searching on-line even for the question.
 One source after another tells us that it doesn't contain prune juice; none seems to explain why (to so many people) it tastes as if it does.
 None seems even to wonder.